 Program Educational Objectives

-PEO 1: To train graduate so that they can work and contribute to the infrastructure development projects being undertaken by Govt. and private or any sector.
+PEO1: To train graduate so that they can work and contribute to the infrastructure development projects being undertaken by Government, private and any allied sectors.

-PEO 2: To train graduate in such as a way that they can pursue higher studies so that they can contribute to the teaching profession/ research and development of civil engineering and other allied fields.
+PEO2: To train graduate in such as a way that they can pursue higher studies so that they can contribute to the research and development of civil engineering and other allied fields.